zkirby/practice-chat/README.md

 "You might also consider dropping existing connections to reduce the load on your system; for example, the idle ones (which, even though idle, are still consuming resources due to heartbeats). "

 Best strategy for reconnect is exponential backoff w/ jitter

+If you examine the ratio of Ping/Pong frames to actual messages sent over WebSockets, you might send more heartbeats than messages.
+If your use case allows, reduce the frequency of heartbeats to make it easier to scale

+Backpressure is one of the critical issues you will have to deal with when streaming data to client devices at scale over the internet.
+For example, let’s assume you are streaming 20 messages per second, but a client can only handle 15 messages per second.
+What do you do with the remaining five messages per second that the client cannot consume?

+You need to manage buffers to ensure that the client is not overwhelmed and doesn't drop messages.

+To reduce backpressure you can drop packets indiscriminately and do message compression